tagorevytla/WeatherApp/README.md

 # WeatherApp
 Using NodeJs

-To run the application.
-Goto Command prompt and navigate to the weatherapp directory.
+To run the application, goto Command prompt and navigate to the weatherapp directory.
 Use node app-promise.js -a 'enter the address or zipcode' to get the current weather at that particular location.